-COOPERATING AGENCIES: Washington State Department of Agriculture Washington State Department of Natural Resources Washington State Department of Fish and Wildlife Washington State Department of Health Washington State Department of Ecology Washington State Military Department, Emergency Management Division Various Federal Agencies Washington State University Skagit County Extension Skagit County Noxious Weeds Department Skagit County Public Health Department Skagit County Department of Emergency Management
+COOPERATING AGENCIES: Washington State Department of Agriculture

+Washington State Department of Natural Resources Washington State Department of Fish and Wildlife

+Washington State Department of Health Washington State Department of Ecology

+Washington State Department of Ecology Washington State Military Department, Emergency

+Management Division Various Federal Agencies

+Washington State University Skagit County Extension

+Skagit County Noxious Weeds Department Skagit County Public Health Department

-The purpose of this tab (as stated in the Washington State Comprehensive Emergency Management Plan dated March 3, 2006) is to provide for the control and eradication of an outbreak of a highly contagious or economically devastating animal/zoonotic disease, highly infective plant disease, or economically devastating plan pest infestation.
+The purpose of this tab (as stated in the Washington State Comprehensive Emergency Management Plan dated August 2012) is to provide for the control and eradication of an outbreak of a highly contagious or economically devastating animal/zoonotic disease, highly infective plant disease, or economically devastating plan pest infestation.

-This tab (as stated in the Washington State Comprehensive Emergency Management Plan dated March 3, 2006) is applicable to the implementing of an integrated federal, state, and local response to an outbreak of a highly contagious or economically devastating animal/zoonotic disease, highly infective plant disease, or economically devastating plan pest infestation.
+This tab (as stated in the Washington State Comprehensive Emergency Management Plan dated August 2012) is applicable to the implementing of an integrated federal, state, and local response to an outbreak of a highly contagious or economically devastating animal/zoonotic disease, highly infective plant disease, or economically devastating plan pest infestation.
 This tab closely supports and coordinates with ESF #8 - Public Health and Medical Services.